Cancer treatment and coronavirus

 - financial support to help you cope if you have money worries.

-Coronavirus vaccine and cancer treatment
+Covid vaccines and cancer treatment

 It is important that you look after your health and well-being before you start cancer treatment.
-This is called prehabilitation.
-This means making sure you are as healthy as possible before starting your treatment.
-The immune system helps to protect us from infection and disease.
-It also protects us from viruses like coronavirus (COVID-19).
-Some things you can do to look after your immune system are:
+This is sometimes called prehabilitation.
+This means making sure you are as healthy as possible before you start your treatment.

 - keep active